react-navigation/react-navigation/packages/core/README.md

 # `@react-navigation/core`

-Core utilities for building navigators.
+Core utilities for building navigators independent of the platform.

 ## Installation